Dr-Gigavolt/dbus-aggregate-batteries/README.md

 This is a service for Victron Venus OS to collect the data from multiple parallel-connected batteries using https://github.com/Louisvdw/dbus-serialbattery driver, merge them and publish as a single virtual battery to Dbus.

+It could serve at least as the temporary solution for https://github.com/Louisvdw/dbus-serialbattery/issues/8

-I test the program only JK BMS.
+I test the program only with JK BMS.
 I have no other hardware.

 Attention: This is my first experience with the Victron system and this software is not tested properly yet.
 I offer it "as it is" for persons with sufficient knowledge and experience and under exclusion of any kind of liability.